- Solicitors For Business

 About Employment Tribunals

-The input of an employment lawyer at this stage is valuable, as s/he will be able to establish which of the claimant's requests for documentation may be rejected, which witnesses should be pursued, and whether the ex-employee's terms of employment were breached.
+The input of an employment lawyer at this stage is valuable, as s/he will be able to establish which of the claimant's requests for documentation may be rejected, which witnesses should be pursued, and whether the former employee's terms of employment were breached.

 Why Choose JMW?